Dr Fiona Haarer

 - Developments in Classical and Byzantine Greek

 I am interested in the history of the 5th and 6th centuries as a period of transition from the classical to the medieval & Byzantine world: how cities declined, adapted or transformed; how pagan festivals managed to survive in various guises; and how readily classicising Greek on pagan themes was composed alongside new forms (hymns) and more vernacular writing (chronicles).
 I am also interested in what traditional imperial biographies can tell us about the general politics and workings of government (secular and ecclesiastic).
-I am currently writing a book on Justinian, and I am collaborating on a Byzantine Greek Reader which will include texts from the 4th century to the 15th.
+My current research projects include a Byzantine Greek Reader which will include texts from the 4th century to the 15th.”

 MA: Beginners’ Greek Language